What is a Christian?

 their Lord and Savior.
 Baptism, often full emersion, is sometimes involved.
 The result of this

-commitment to God results in a direct and personal relationship with God.
+commitment to God usually results in a direct and personal relationship with God.
 Repenting of sins is considered to

-ba a part of this process, as it involves a turning around of attitude and belief.
+be a part of this process, as it involves a turning around of attitude and belief.